stepantzov/GitRepositorySearch/README.md

 ## Running the application
 - Open any command or GIT Bash;
-- Navigate to the project catalog classpath using command line C:\maven\GitSearch
+- Navigate to the project catalog classpath using command line (for example "C:\maven\GitSearch")
 - Use standard maven commands to run different maven lifecycle actions;

 To execute application run next maven command: